SiddhiSutrave18/Uniprot-Webscrapping/README.md

 The code contains
 ## Scripts:
 ### 0.DATA_ANALYSIS.py
-This code is recommended if the Input csv file contains rows more than 10k so as to shorten the time for the next code
+This code is recommended if the Input csv file contains rows more than 10k so as to shorten the time for running the next code (1.Strain_Search_MODIFIED_CODE.py).
+If the input file contains rows more than 10k, the script will take approximately 24hrs depending upon the speed of your computer.

 **Input**
 Input the file downloaded from uniprot in csv format-------- [Input0] NOTE (Minimum requirement of csv file downloaded from the Uniprot website): the input csv must contain the columns: 'Entry', 'Protein Names' & 'Organism'
 **Output1**
 [Check_File.csv]This file likely contains the entries that passed the previous filtration steps.
 **Output2**